 Many athletes who have a locked knee will also find it very painful to bend the knee too.
 They may feel sharp knee pain when bending which can occur when these bucket handle meniscus tears move.

 The most common cause of a locked knee is a unique meniscus tear called a bucket handle tear.
-A bucket handle tear is considered a serious knee injury and will require surgery to fix the tear.
+A bucket handle tear is considered a serious knee injury and will require surgery to fix or repair the tear.
 The reason these tears are serious is that a large piece of the meniscus tears flips over and becomes stuck in the middle of the knee joint.
 You need that meniscus to protect the knee.
 The vast majority of bucket-handle tears can be repaired.
 So the sooner we start the treatment process, the better the outcome might be after a meniscus repair.

 Although we discuss bucket handle tears here.
 Not all locked knees will be found to have a bucket handle tear.
 In older athletes, a flap tear, or different types of meniscus tears typically occur.
 These types of tears are also essential to identify early on.
 Most bucket handle tears are repairable.
 The torn bucket handle should not be removed from the knee, if at all possible.
 These tears, which cause a locked knee, are often very large.
 If the piece is removed and not repaired, then you have a significant chance of developing osteoarthritis.
 These bucket handle tears do not require emergency surgery, but they are urgent, and you should see a sports medicine doctor if you feel like something is preventing you from straightening your knee all the way.